 For Yomeishu, it is a tonic that helps to improve energy “Qi”, general wellness, blood circulation and appetite.
 As for vinegar, depending on which type, they are generally good to neutralise body pH levels, protecting against diseases and also added to some food to enhance the food functional benefits.

-Commonly, during confinement, pig trotters black vinegar are one of the most common dish.
+After childbirth, pig trotters black vinegar are one of the most common dishes mums eat.
 With the combination of vinegar, brown sugar, vinegar, the dish helps promote blood circulation and also expel “wind” from our body.
 Not only so, pig trotters is also rich in collagen and protein, which is necessary for our body, skin and muscles.
 Pig trotters also enhance the production of breastmilk.

 Dr. Chua (DC): It is not compulsory to do so, but more of your preferred diet.

 2. Can we wash our hair and shower?
 Is there any difference bathing using our normal shower gel/shampoo vs. using confinement herbs?
-Is it necessary to use those confinement herbs?
+Are they necessary?